Sara Keçeci: Club

 During her high school years, she played in the Hørup Central School's girls' handball team.
 Later, Keçeci was with the Danish Women's Handball League teams KIF Vejen in 2012–13 and Vejen EH in 2013–14.
 After her club went bankrupt, she signed in July 2014 for Silkeborg-Voel KFUM.

 She was appointed also goalkeeper coach of the youth teams of girls U-14, U-16 and U-18 in her club Silkeborg-Voel for the 2015–16 season.

 National team

-She was admitted to Turkey girls' U-17 team debuting Handball at the 2011 European Youth Summer Olympic Festival in Trabzon, Turkey.
+She was called up to Turkey girls' U-17 team debuting Handball at the 2011 European Youth Summer Olympic Festival in Trabzon, Turkey.

-Sara Keçeci became a member of the Turkey team and took part at the qualifications round matches of 2014 European Championship, 2015 World Championship and 2016 European Championship.
-On 8 October 2015 she played at the European Championship match for Turkey against the Danish women in her homeland Denmark.
+Sara Keçeci became a member of the Turkey team and took part in the qualifications round matches of the 2014 European Championship, 2015 World Championship and 2016 European Championship.
+On 8 October 2015 she played in the European Championship match for Turkey against the Danish women in her homeland Denmark.